 This marked a big milestone for the Therapy Dog Program and we hope to continue to expand our services to the wider community.

 Therapy Dogs are different from Guide Dogs in the way that they are trained to interact with humans.
 Therapy Dogs provide comfort and companionship animal-assisted therapy through engaging with people, responding to their needs and providing companionship and comfort with lots of pats and cuddles included.

-The Guide Dogs NSW/ACT PAT Program carefully matches clients that can benefit from a Therapy Dog with a specially trained PAT Dog that matches the client’s needs and circumstances.
+The Guide Dogs NSW/ACT Therapy Dog Program carefully matches clients that can benefit from a Therapy Dog with a specially trained Therapy Dog that matches the client’s needs and circumstances.
 These circumstances can range from behavioural, emotional and mental health conditions, physical disabilities or isolation caused by age or illness.

 Benefits of a Therapy Dog